DATA PRIVACY POLICY

 Data subjects may request the following from Masterfield:

-- Correction of their personal data,
+- Rectification of their personal data,

 Request information about the handling of personal data